-- 51.55.
-After the criminal case was dismissed, the Fathi Yusuf and the St. Martin Defendants, in furtherance of the Hidden Plan, retainedarranged for counsel on St. Martin to send a demand to Sixteen Plus - for payment of the sham note and mortgage Sixteen Plus allegedly owed to Manal Yousef.
-See Exhibit 2. - 52.56.
-That St. Martin counsel did not disclose to Sixteen Plus or the Hameds that Fathi Yusuf was the person personally directing the demand. - 53.57.
+- 55. After the criminal case was dismissed, the Fathi Yusuf and the St. Martin Defendants, in furtherance of the Hidden Plan, arranged for counsel on St. Martin to send a demand to Sixteen Plus for payment of the sham note and mortgage Sixteen Plus allegedly owed to Manal Yousef.
+See Exhibit 2. - 56.
+That St. Martin counsel did not disclose to Sixteen Plus or the Hameds that Fathi Yusuf was the person personally directing the demand. - 57.
 A response was made to that demand by Hamed's counsel on behalf of Sixteen Plus, which was reduced to writing -- pointing out that the mortgage was not valid for the reasons stated herein.
 That writing also specifically stated that St. Martin counsel was acting improperly in asserting he was representing Manal Yousef's interests rather than Fathi Yusuf's.
-See Exhibit 3. - 54.58.
-While counsel on St. Martin promised to get a response to that letter after discussing the matter with his real "client" (see Exhibit 4), he never did so, strongly indicating to the Hameds that he had never really been retained by Manal Yousef.
+See Exhibit 3. - 58.
+While counsel on St. Martin promised to get a response to that letter after discussing the matter with his real "client" (see Exhibit 4), he never did so, strongly indicating to the Hameds that he had never really been retained by Manal Yousef. - 59.
+In furtherance of the Hidden Plan, Fathi Yusuf, in conjunction with the other Defendants, committed multiple criminal acts Including conversion, attempted conversion, perjury, attempted perjury, wire and mail fraud, and others.

-- 59. In furtherance of the Hidden Plan, Fathi Yusuf, in conjunction with the other Defendants, committed multiple criminal acts Including conversion, attempted conversion, perjury, attempted perjury, wire and mail fraud, and others. - 55.60.
-In 2016, Fathi Yusuf filed a civil lawsuit in the Superior Court as part of the Hidden Plan; seeking to dissolve Sixteen Plus in an attempt to, inter alia, dispose of the Land and trigger payment of the sham mortgage. - 56.61.
-In the course of that litigation, Fathi Yusuf was required to produce all documents he had exchanged with Manal Yousef, including any powers of attorney. - 57.62.
-When Fathi Yusuf did supply what he represented to be all such documents on July 26, 2016, the power of attorney was not disclosed. - 58.63.
-Hamed's counsel wrote to Yusuf's counsel pursuant to Fed.
+60. In 2016, Fathi Yusuf filed a civil lawsuit in the Superior Court as part of the Hidden Plan; seeking to dissolve Sixteen Plus in an attempt to, inter alia, dispose of the Land and trigger payment of the sham mortgage.

+61. In the course of that litigation, Fathi Yusuf was required to produce all documents he had exchanged with Manal Yousef, including any powers of attorney.

+62. When Fathi Yusuf did supply what he represented to be all such documents on

+July 26, 2016, the power of attorney was not disclosed.

+63. Hamed's counsel wrote to Yusuf's counsel pursuant to Fed.
 R. Civ.
-P. 34 and 37 (Exhibit 5), specifically asking for verification under the Rules that there was no such "power of attorney":
+P. 34 and 37 such "power of attorney":

+(Exhibit 5), specifically asking for verification under the Rules that there was no